spinscale/katamari/README.md

 Java branch:

 + Fluent interface for #add and #listen
-* Refactoring of BodyDecoder and URIDecoder (and translate to Java?)
++ Refactoring of BodyDecoder and URIDecoder
+* Add tests (+ use Travis CI)
+* Remove HttpChunkAggregator and enable Chunked Transfer Encoding
+* Update to Netty 4
+* Better API

+Agnostic branch:

 * Extract the Ruby code to katamari-ruby
 * Create a katamari-clj
-* Add tests

-Netty4 branch:

-* Switch to Netty 4 when the beta is out

 General:

-* Update & cleanup tests (+ use Travis CI)
-* Remove HttpChunkAggregator and enable Chunked Transfer Encoding
-* Update to Netty 3.6.0
 * Add more middlewares
-* Better API
-* A lot of other things